ariellavi/Reach-Sentinel-Lite-Software/README.md

 The sensors communicate with the UNO on a single I2C bus, and the LoRa utilize the SPI bus to connect to the Arduino.
 The GPS uses the serial (Rx, Tx) line one the UNO.

-This repository contains the code for the Arduino that manages data from the sensors.

 ## Required Libraries: ##
 * Adafruit_Sensor